javiertuya/dependabot-script/README.md

 # Dependabot Update Script - Notes & customizations on this fork

-To use in a on-premise Gitlab+Jenkins platform
+To use in a on-premise Gitlab+Jenkins platform.
+Tested on the java, .NET and docker ecosystems

 ## Added features